bzdiop/bzdiop.github.io/_pages/MLIneq_PanelHowto.md

 ## Logistics
-For futher questions regarding logistics, please contact [oxfordaiecon@maillist.ox.ac.uk](mailto:oxfordaiecon@maillist.ox.ac.uk) -- which would be distributed to both Maximilian Kasy Binta Zahra Diop who are organizing the conference.
+For futher questions regarding logistics, please contact [oxfordaiecon@maillist.ox.ac.uk](mailto:oxfordaiecon@maillist.ox.ac.uk) -- which would be distributed to both Maximilian Kasy and Binta Zahra Diop who are organizing the conference.
 ### Panel and presentations
 * **Date:** April 19-20, 2021 -- From 3pm to 8pm (UK TIME)
     * **Presentations**: Target length 40 minutes, plus 10 minutes of discussion time.